-- Issuing the ballot papers
+- Handing out the ballot papers

 - Release of the ballot box for the insertion of the ballot paper